waxalot/swingdrag/README.md

 ```

 ## Release notes
+### v1.5.1
+* Bug Fix: The maximum angle of rotation is now calculated correctly.

 ### v1.5.0
 * The `speedInfluenceFactor` option was added.
 This factor controls the influence of the drag speed on the rotation angle.
 This is useful to control the rotation angle for different display resolutions (DPI).
 * The `maxRotationAngleDeg` option was added.
 It controls the same behaviour as the `rotationAngleDeg` option and will replace it in future releases.